Apple008811/n8n-ai-agent-job-search/README.md

 - Copy code from `time_converter.js`
 - Ensure timezone: America/Los_Angeles

+**Cursor Prompt**:
+> "Read each of my emails one by one, extract every job position into separate rows, get the job title, link, and the local time when I received the email"

 #### 4. **Loop Node**
 **Purpose**: Process each email individually
-**Cursor Prompt**:
-> "Add a loop node to iterate through each email from the time converter, processing one email at a time for individual Gmail retrieval"

 **Setup Steps**:
 - Add "Loop Over Items" node
 - Set Mode: Run Once for Each Item